Construction worker measuring a building exterior.

 Though sole proprietors and independent contractors aren't often required to carry workers' comp, it's still a good idea to buy this coverage.
 If you're injured on the job, your health insurance plan will likely deny the claim, leaving you with hefty out-of-pocket medical bills.

-The cost of workers' comp depend on occupational risks
+The cost of workers' comp depends on occupational risks

 Because of the risks involved with physical labor, construction businesses and contractors can expect to pay more for this coverage than other types of workers.